CIOSC/CAS-Digital-Trust/scheme/scheme-validation.md

 # Market Need

-There is an emerging market need for the certification of digital trust and identity programs for public sector, private sector and Regulated Programs).
-The market need is beyond whether the technology actually works, but rather that user has confidence in the technology *and* the overall integrity of a program delivering the digital trust service.
+There is an emerging market need for the certification of digital trust and identity programs for the public sector and the private sector.
+These programs may draw their enabling mandates from legislation, regulation, or industry best practices.
+The market need is to ensure that these programs are trustworthy based on a standardized assessment approach that is technology-agnostic and which can evaluated indedependently  considering the varied contextual factors of legislation, requlation, industry practices, etc.

+The emphasis of the conformity assessment scheme is on the overall soundness of the program, such that its stakelolders have confidence in the delivery of digital trust and identity services.
+Technology plays an important part, but technology, their functions need to be situated within a digital trust and identity program context that is producing the right outputs and achieving the right outcomes.

 While **digital identity** is the initial focus of this scheme, there is an opportuntiy to expand the scope more broadly to **digital trust** encompassing other areas digital credentials, data governance and responsible AI.
 In the end, a digital trust and identity program requires more than a sound technical implementation, it requires: